Pharmacy Technician, Ambulatory

 How have you impacted someone’s life today?
 At Hackensack Meridian Health our healthcare teams are focused on changing the lives of our patients by providing the highest level of care each and every day.
 From our hospitals, rehab centers and occupational health teams to our long-term care centers and at-home care capabilities, our complete spectrum of services will allow you to apply your skills in multiple settings while building your career all within New Jersey’s premier healthcare system.

-The Pharmacy Tech, Ambulatory provides support for the registered pharmacist in the preparation and distribution of medications and works under the immediate personal supervision of a pharmacist in a retail and or ambulatory setting.
+The Certified Pharmacy Technician, Ambulatory provides support for the registered pharmacist in the preparation and distribution of medications and who works under the immediate personal supervision of a pharmacist in a retail or ambulatory setting.
 Responsibilities include the filling of orders and maintenance of appropriate supply levels in filling areas.

-A day in the life of a Ambulatory Pharmacy Technician at Hackensack Meridian Health includes:
+A day in the life of a Certified Pharmacy Technician, Ambulatory at Hackensack Meridian Health includes:

 - Assists the pharmacist in the maintenance of adequate drug supplies in filling areas and gives notification regarding the need to reorder supplies.